webpack/webpack.js.org/src/content/api/cli.md

 ## Flags

 webpack-cli offers a variety of commands to make working with webpack easy.
-By default webpack ships with
+By default webpack ships with the following flags:

 Note: These are the flags with webpack v4, starting v5 CLI also supports [core flags](/api/cli/#core-flags)